How to come up with a business name

 - Invent a new word or intentionally misspell one (for example, Xero)

-Once you have a shortlist, validate each name through these checks:
+Once you have a shortlist, validate each name through these checks before making your final decision.

-- Check translations: Run names through a translator or ask a native speaker to catch unintended meanings (you don't want to discover Rosa Morta means Dead Rose in Italian)
+- Check translations: run names through a translator or ask a native speaker to catch unintended meanings in other languages

 Using business name generators and AI tools

-While they won't find the perfect name on their own, they can help you explore different angles and overcome creative blocks.
+Business name generators use artificial intelligence (AI) to suggest names based on keywords you provide.
+They won't find the perfect name on their own, but they can help you explore different angles and overcome creative blocks.

 What restrictions are there on business names?

 Business name restrictions are set by law and vary by country and business structure.
-In most jurisdictions, your business name must not:
+In the UK, your business name must meet specific legal requirements to be approved for registration.

 UK naming requirements by business type

-- Partnerships: Similar rules apply to sole traders.
-Check Gov.uk partnership naming guidance.
+- Partnerships: similar rules apply as for sole traders.
+Check Gov.uk partnership naming guidance for specifics.

-- Limited companies: Names must end in Limited or Ltd, and if the company is registered in Wales, you can include the Welsh equivalents 'Cyfyngedig' and 'Cyf', all while complying with Companies House regulations
+- Limited companies: names must end in "Limited" or "Ltd" and comply with Companies House regulations.
+If the company is registered in Wales, you can use the Welsh equivalents "Cyfyngedig" or "Cyf".

 Checking the availability of your business name

-Checking availability involves searching multiple databases before committing to a name.
-If you're planning to expand internationally, search those markets too.
+Before committing to a name, search multiple databases to confirm it's available.
+If you're planning to expand internationally, check those markets too.

 - Companies House name availability checker confirms whether your name can be registered